-In the autumn of 2009 David and I completed one of the most exciting and exhilarating walking trips we have ever done.
+In the autumn of 2009 David and I completed one of the most exciting and exhilarating walking trips we have ever done, a grand walking tour in the Julian Alps.
 Since our first visit to Slovenia in 2001 we had always dreamed of climbing Triglav and incorporating this challenge into a circular walk and sleeping in the mountain huts in the Julian Alps.
 It was a walk that we will remember and cherish all our lives.

 Slovenians are proud of their hiking prowess and the mountain huts enable those who love the “Great Outdoors” to stay for days or weeks amidst the high peaks.
 Huts is a bad translation of koča or dom as these buildings provide clean accommodation, including bedding, warmth and good basic food.
 There is always a warm welcome and, even with only a few words of Slovenian, it is easy to communicate.
 The huts are run by various walking clubs and usually there are 2 or 3 people in charge who spend the summer months cheerfully catering to the needs of the hungry, weary walker.
 Generally there is never more than 5 hours walking between the huts.